closerdao/tdf-game-guide/01_introduction/README.md

 - **Ecological Regeneration** - Helping restore natural systems and biodiversity
 - **Cultural Creation** - Co-creating meaningful experiences, practices, and knowledge

-## 🌦️ Weather Adaptation

-TDF operates in the Alentejo region of Portugal, where weather conditions can be extreme and variable.
-Community members must be prepared for:
-- Hot, dry summers with temperatures exceeding 40°C
-- Occasional heavy rainfall and flooding
-- Strong winds and dust storms
-- Seasonal variations that affect water availability and agricultural cycles

-Adaptation strategies and safety protocols are essential for all community activities.
-[Learn more about weather adaptation →](getting_started.md#weather-adaptation)

 ## 🔄 Guide Updates